 Whether you have children who will be attending college or you’re simply a savvy investor on the lookout for diverse real estate investments, buying and renting college real estate can prove quite lucrative.
 However, it takes very careful research, a detailed plan for ongoing maintenance, and a strong stomach.

+The last thing you want is an article that overwhelms you with your duties and obligations.
+This is not one of those.
 You know you have to stay on top of your rental properties on a regular basis.
 If you’re only inspecting them and reviewing financials every few years, you’re honestly missing out on potential… [Read More]

 Everyone understands the importance of “location, location, location,” but not many grasp the specific factors that make one location better than another.
 If you’re a landlord or property investor, not being able to distinguish between the relative virtues of different properties can be financially risky.

+When you’re a landlord, there are two categories of mistakes you risk making.
 The first are small and not very costly.
 These consist largely of learning experiences that don’t have any significant impact on your cash flow or stability.
 The second category can be deadly, though.
 These are the mistakes that will land you in… [Read More]

 While much of the focus is on tenant screening when it comes to the landlord-tenant relationship, it’s important to remember that you’re ultimately responsible for attracting the tenants in the first place.
 That means setting yourself up for success by keeping in mind what aspects, amenities, and features prospective renters are looking for.